avraham-bernstein/avraham-bernstein.github.io/index.md

 		* [xfce](https://en.wikipedia.org/wiki/Xfce)
 		* [markdown](https://en.wikipedia.org/wiki/Markdown)
 		* [mkdocs](https://www.mkdocs.org/)
-		* a learning program for a new computer science student
+		* a curriculum for a new computer science student
 		* ...
 	3. accessibility & special education
+		* my invention enabling the blind to "see"/understand maps and mathematical functions by using a standard web browser and a consumer grade graphics tablet
+		* my invention of a generic dyslexic friendly font
+		* kinesiological teaching of multiplication
+		* teaching a second grader advanced mathematics: exponents and binary arithmetic
+		* ...
 	4. music composition
-	5. health & excercise:
+	5. health & exercise:
 		* my 5 min. course to teach deep meditation just by using a clock with a second hand
 		* ...
 	6. bookmarks

 * __PGP:__ [https://www.avrahambernstein.com/AvrahamBernstein.asc](https://www.avrahambernstein.com/AvrahamBernstein.asc)

-## View From My North Jerusalem Porch Overlooking The Navel of The World: The True "Urbi Et Orbi"
+## View From My North Jerusalem Porch With Southern Exposure Overlooking The Navel of The World: The True Place To Declare "Urbi Et Orbi"

 ![View From My Jerusalem Porch](JmViewFromMyPorch_20250706_170242.jpg)